-Mayan Civilisation dominated the Mesoamerican region for thousands of years and particularly made impressive advances during the Classic Period of the civilisation extending from 250AD to 900AD.
+Mayan Civilization dominated the Mesoamerican region for thousands of years and particularly made impressive advances during the Classic Period of the civilization extending from 250AD to 900AD.

-During this period, the Mayans produced impressive art and architecture and their urban centres had thriving populations.
+During this period, the Mayans produced impressive art and architecture and their urban centers had thriving populations.

-Mayan architecture was particularly impressive and the ruins of these urban centres still have a lot of grand Mayan buildings of various sorts.
-These Mayan buildings depict the grandeur of the bygone days of the Mayan civilisation.
+Mayan architecture was particularly impressive and the ruins of these urban centers still have a lot of grand Mayan buildings of various sorts.
+These Mayan buildings depict the grandeur of the bygone days of the Mayan civilization.

-Not much is known about the initial phases of the period but during the Terminal Pre-Classic Period, around 400-300BC, Mayans had developed their urban centres and Mayan buildings were beginning to be constructed.
+Not much is known about the initial phases of the period but during the terminal Pre-Classic Period, around 400-300BC, Mayans had developed their urban centers and Mayan buildings were beginning to be constructed.

 It was during the same period that they started building large temples and pyramids for religious purposes.
 During the Classic Period, between 250AD and 900AD, they built upon these initial developments and created some of the finest examples of Mayan building and architecture.